 How Is The Signature On a Document Verified?

-In pursuance of legalising a document with the apostille the document must have an identifiable and verifiable signature of a recognised legal official or a seal from the appropriate legal authority.
-This signature or seal is verified by the apostille authority in the country the document originates from and, subsequently, the apostille is issued to verify this signature or seal on a document.
+In pursuance of legalising a document with the apostille, the document must have an identifiable and verifiable signature of a recognised legal official or a seal from the appropriate legal authority.
+This signature or seal is verified by the apostille authority in the country the document originates from and subsequently, the apostille is issued to verify this signature or seal on a document.

 Signature Verification